viniciuschiele/flask-apscheduler/README.rst

 - Loads scheduler configuration from Flask configuration.
 - Loads job definitions from Flask configuration.
 - Allows to specify the hostname which the scheduler will run on.
+- Provides a http API to get and run the scheduled jobs.

 Documentation
 ===============